Talkala logo

 Why the rate might be higher when the line type is unclear

 Landline and mobile rates can be different.
-Talkala checks the number type before the call, but if the type is still unclear, it uses the higher published rate and asks you to confirm before dialing.
+Talkala checks the number type before the call, but if the type is still unclear and one active rate is higher, it uses that higher rate and asks you to confirm before dialing.

 In many countries, calling a mobile costs more than calling a landline.
-Talkala first checks the destination with provider lookup data.
-If that does not return a clear answer, it uses numbering-plan metadata when the number is unambiguously fixed-line or mobile.
+Talkala first checks phone-number data to see whether the number is clearly fixed-line or mobile.

-You'll see a confirmation before the call starts so you know exactly which rate and minimum hold apply to that attempt.
+When that higher rate is used, you will see a confirmation before the call starts so you know which rate and minimum balance apply to that attempt.

 callsConfirmed